 Particularly for less confident C-suite executives, this permits greater control of messaging – without appearing contrived.
 Areas left unresolved may then be tackled through executive blogs and subsequent executive communication to keep the conversation going.

-A range of skills are required of today’s C-suite executives.
-Internal communication may not be a skill that comes naturally to some, but is one they must become confident in.
-Executive communication is a powerful conduit for building employee buy-in and marshalling the support to deliver what the business needs.
+A range of skills is required of today’s C-suite executives.
+Internal communication may not be a skill that comes naturally to some but is one they must become confident in.
+Executive communication is a powerful conduit for building employee buy-in and marshaling the support to deliver what the business needs.